-Ideal candidates for periodontal treatments range from patients who have swollen and bleeding gums to those with severe loss of bone or soft tissues in the mouth.
+Ideal candidates for periodontal treatments in our State College, PA office range from patients who have swollen and bleeding gums to those with severe loss of bone or soft tissues in the mouth.
 When gum disease is treated in the earliest stage, known as gingivitis, the symptoms can often resolve without resulting in damage to the underlying bone and periodontal fibers.
 In some cases, gum disease has already resulted in tooth loss, as in the case of advanced periodontitis.
 No matter how your periodontal disease has advanced, however, the time to seek treatment is now.
 Oral conditions that typically indicate the presence of periodontal disease include bad breath that cannot be masked, tender, bleeding, and receding gums, loose teeth, tooth sensitivity, and noticeable pus surrounding a tooth or teeth.
 If you are currently suffering from any of these symptoms, we encourage you to make an appointment at Advanced Dentistry of Centre County for a gum disease screening.
 Gum disease has also been linked to heart disease, diabetes, and a growing list of other systemic health concerns so the importance of identifying and treating periodontal infections goes beyond the health of your smile.

-The Gum Disease Treatment Process
+What Is The Gum Disease Treatment Process Like?

 - Gingivitis: Cases that are caught early in the gingivitis stage are generally resolved with a thorough cleaning and improved oral hygiene efforts at home.